 Later today, you will be taken on an evening excursion to see the black eagles and other birds of prey that inhabit the gorge, accompanied by refreshing sundowners and canapés.
 Afterwards, join in a traditional dance and drumming show, followed by a delicious three course ‘Zimbabwean braai’ in the garden under the stars.
 What a way to end your first night on safari!

-The Victoria Falls are one of the Seven Wonders of the World and is the largest sheet of falling water on earth - a spellbinding and mesmerizing spectacle.
-The sheer mass of water cascading down the 100 meter drop across nearly 2 kilometers, makes a thunderous roar and creates a magnificent spray of water that can be seen for miles - hence the local name 'mosi oa tunya' meaning 'the smoke that thunders'.
+The enchanting Victoria Falls features the largest sheet of falling water on earth.
+This mesmerizing spectacle is something that simply cannot be missed on an authentic discovery of Africa.
+The sheer mass of water cascading down the 100 meter drop across nearly 2 kilometers, generates a thunderous roar and a magnificent spray of water that can be seen for miles.
+This world renowned attraction promises to captivate you from your very first glimpse of the "smoke that thunders".

 Start your day with a stunning sunrise over the Batoka Gorge with an early morning tea or coffee on your private veranda, followed by breakfast in the main lodge.